wikimedia/mediawiki-services-mathoid/README.md

 ## API Description

-There is basically just one entry point '/' with one required POST parameter 'q'.
+The main entry point is '/' with one required POST parameter 'q'.

+Additional entry points for individual formats are
+* /mml only MathML
+* /svg only SVG
+* /png only PNG
+* /json (same as /)
 #### q (input to be converted)

 * required parameter